natebarksdale/natebarksdale.github.io/src/content/blog/2025-03-24-doves-type.md

 coordinates: [51.4905, -0.2332]
 ---

-## A Colophin of Sorts
+## A Colophon of Sorts

 The Hammersmith Bridge crosses the Thames in West London, linking the boroughs of Hammersmith and Fulham and Richmond-upon-Thames.
 The original span, completed in 1827, was the first suspension bridge over the Thames, was damaged by a boat and replaced in the 1870s with a similar span, which has persisted to the present day as a Grade II-listed structure very much unsuited to the needs of modern vehicular traffic.
-Often closed for various repairs and strengthenings, it bounces noticably as buses pass over, and during the July 2022 heat wave its chains had to be wrapped in foil and cooled with special air-conditioning to keep them from cracking.
+Often closed for various repairs and strengthenings, it bounces noticeably as buses pass over, and during the July 2022 heat wave its chains had to be wrapped in foil and cooled with special air-conditioning to keep them from cracking.
 The bridge was bouncing less, I presume, at the end of 1916, when the printer T.J.
 Cobden-Sanderson made the first of roughly seventy short walks, from the nearby offices of the Doves Press to the center Hammersmith Bridge, over whose railing he dropped the metal type used to print his press's renowned editions.
-Typeographer and typeface historian Robert Green writes in his [History of the Doves Type](https://typespec.co.uk/doves-type-history/),
+Typographer and typeface historian Robert Green writes in his [History of the Doves Type](https://typespec.co.uk/doves-type-history/),

 During its short life early last century, the Doves Press printed and bound some of the finest books ever produced in England and its approach to typography and printing subsequently exerted a major influence over book design in Europe and the United States.
 Many of Cobden-Sanderson’s ideas would, decades later, find expression or adaptation in both Traditionalist and Modernist circles respectively.